justincy/signs-of-the-second-coming/questions.md

     the Son of Man, which will be as a light of the morning coming out of the east.

-    I believe that the sign of the Son of Man immediately follows heaving being unrollend and immediately preceeds Christ coming in the clouds.
+    I believe that the sign of the Son of Man immediately follows heaving being unrollend and immediately precedes Christ coming in the clouds.

     See D&C 88:95-97 and JST Matthew 1:36